 Information will only ever be shared when it is necessary to help us provide effective services.

-Sensitive personal data includes – but is not limited to – information about race, religious beliefs, trade union membership or court proceedings.
-You may have the right to refuse.
+Where possible, the data that we process or share will be anonymised, pseudonymised or de-personalised.
+Special categories of personal data includes – but is not limited to – information about race, religious beliefs, trade union membership, physical or mental health.
 We will not pass it to any other parties unless required to do so by law.

 - to prevent serious harm to others